 Who we are

 Our website address is: https://hitchamsuffolk.org.uk.
 The website is managed by Mill House Media on behalf of Hitcham Parish Council, which will be referred to as the ‘Controller’ of the personal data you provide to us.
-You can contact the Parish Council by emailing email@example.com.
+You can contact the Parish Clerk by emailing email@example.com.

 What personal data we collect, and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.